 A common police tactic is to allow an arrested suspect to speak with a visitor, oftentimes at the police station.
 The suspect, having forgotten (or not realized) that he is being recorded, makes some kind of incriminating statement to the visitor.

 Unfortunately for suspects in this situation, a recording of the conversation with the visitor (or perhaps an officer’s account of the conversation) may be admissible at trial, regardless of Miranda rights.
-The lesson for people who’ve been arrested is to assume that anything they say while in custody is being recorded.
+This risk of eavesdropping leads many defendants to assume that just about anything they say while in custody is being recorded.